2019 COLLABORATING ARTISTS

 In 1978 he won the Ian Whyte Award for the orchestral work Salm and in 1979 received the APRA Silver Scroll for his contribution to New Zealand music.
 The UNESCO International Rostrum of Composers has recommended his works in 1979, 1981 and 1988.
 Cresswell has been a featured composer at many festivals throughout the world – London, Tokyo, Edinburgh, Warsaw, Amsterdam, Bologna, Wellington, etc. and his music is widely performed and broadcat.
 He was artistic director of the ecat (Edinburgh Contemporary Arts Trust) “New Zealand, New Music” festivals in Edinburgh in 1998 and 2001.

 He has been the recipient of numerous awards.
 In 2001 he received a Scottish Arts Council Creative Scotland Award.
 In 2002 an honorary D.Mus. degree from Victoria University of Wellington, and in the same year he was the first composer to be awarded the Elgar Bursary from the Royal Philharmonic Society.
 In 2006/07 he was New Zealand School of Music/Creative New Zealand Composer in Residence in Wellington.
 He won the Sounz Contemporary Award for his first Piano Concerto in 2011.
-In 2016 he received a New Zealand Arts Laureate Award and in 2017 was a recipient of the Composers Association of New Zealand Trust Fund Award.
+In 2016 he received a New Zealand Arts Laureate Award, in 2017 was a recipient of the Composers Association of New Zealand Trust Fund Award, and in 2018 received the CANZ Trust Fund Award.

 Lyell Cresswell has written works in most genres: works for orchestra (with and without soloists), large and small ensembles, solo instruments, operas, choral music and works for solo voice.
 Many of his works are available on CD.